Yobivas/YOLO-Annotation-Tool/README.md

-# In browser YOLO Annotation Tool for faster annotation
+# In browser YOLOv3 Annotation Tool for faster annotation

 Fast and efficient BBox annotation for your images in YOLO, and now, VOC/COCO formats!